-The college’s 35 associate degree programs; 73 certificate, technical competency area, and technical diploma programs; and more than 100 non-credit courses enable Delgado to meet the needs of every type of student, regardless of entry point, educational goal, or career aspiration.
+The college has thirty-four (34) Associate degree programs, four (4) Technical Diploma programs, and sixty-one (61) Certificate programs; and more than 100 non-credit courses enable Delgado to meet the needs of every type of student, regardless of entry point, educational goal, or career aspiration.

 Some of the college’s largest programs include nursing, general studies and general science, business and management, accounting, radiologic technology, English as a second language, criminal justice, computer information technology, culinary arts, teaching grades 1-5, HVAC, automotive, welding, and electrician.

-Delgado locations include the City Park Campus, West Bank Campus, Charity School of Nursing, Jefferson Site, Sidney Collier Site, and the Maritime Industrial Training Center.
+Delgado locations include the City Park Campus, West Bank Campus, Charity School of Nursing, Jefferson Site, Sidney Collier Site, River City Site and the Maritime Industrial Training Center.
 Delgado is also a workforce development partner in the Jefferson Business and Career Solutions Center in Gretna.

 About 15,000 students are enrolled in courses designed for workforce development and continuing education.